 This will probably take 20 to 40 minutes, though it may take longer, depending on the speed of your USB drive.
 Once TransMac finishes, your USB drive will contain a fully bootable version of the Hackintosh Catalina installer.

-5 Creating Bootable Hackintosh Catalina USB from Linux.
+5 Creating Bootable Hackintosh Catalina USB Installer from Linux.

 Preparing Catalina bootable USB from Linux is tricky, First, you have to uncompress dmg, then write it to USB.